HKUST-KnowComp/MNE/README.md

 # MNE(Multiplex Network Embedding)

-This is the source code of IJCAI 2018 paper "Scalable Multiplex Network Embedding".
+This is the source code for IJCAI 2018 paper "Scalable Multiplex Network Embedding".

 The readers are welcome to star/fork this reposity and use it to train your own model, reproduce our experiment, and follow our future work.
 Please kindly cite our paper:
 ```